DmitryEfimenko/ssr-with-i18n/article/part-1.md

 *** The code up to this point is available [here](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FDmitryEfimenko%2Fssr-with-i18n%2Ftree%2Fstep-1).

-## Adding i18n
+## Let's Add i18n

 As with most things in coding, there are many ways to skin a cat.
 In this article, we'll use a popular library: [ngx-translate](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fngx-translate%2Fcore).

 Originally, I wanted to use the framework-independent library [i18next](https://medium.com/r/?url=https%3A%2F%2Fwww.i18next.com%2F) with an Angular wrapper: [angular-i18next](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FRomanchuk%2Fangular-i18next).
 However, there is currently a [big limitation](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FRomanchuk%2Fangular-i18next%2Fpull%2F11%23issuecomment-364725022) with angular-i18next: it's not capable of switching language on the fly, which is a show-stopper for me.

 Using ngx-translate will allow us to store our strings in separate JSON files (a file per language) where each string will be represented by a key-value pair.
 The key is a string identifier and the value is the translation of the string.

-1. Install dependencies
+1. Install Dependencies

-In addition to the core library we'll install the http-loader library which will enable loading translations on-demand:
+In addition to the core library, we'll install the http-loader library which will enable loading translations on-demand.

 ```
 npm install @ngx-translate/core @ngx-translate/http-loader --save
 ```

-2. Add the code
+2. Add the Code

 The directions for the ngx-translate package suggest adding relevant code directly to the AppModule.
 However, I think we can do better.
-Let's create a separate module that will encapsulate i18n related logic:
+Let's create a separate module that will encapsulate i18n related logic.

 ```
 ng g m i18n --module app